 It is important to understand exactly how the heat can affect your vehicle, the limits of your vehicle in high temperatures – and a little mechanics 101!

 Tires in extreme heat

 The most important change you may notice from your normal driving conditions is the impact on tires.
-Extremely hight temperatures can damage the rubber in your tires, especially if they are not properly inflated – there’s a much higher risk of a tire blowout in the summer.
+Extremely high temperatures can damage the rubber in your tires, especially if they are not properly inflated – there’s a much higher risk of a tire blowout in the summer.
 The heat also impacts on the surface of the tire.

 If your tires are over inflated, the center will wear out much quicker than the edges.
 A properly inflated tire should have a more even surface.
 Make a stop at the air pump and check tire pressure as part of your routine fuel stops (yes I know, that means getting out of your car in the heat – a worthy investment!)

 Note the exact amount of air pressure required varies by your vehicle, you will need to look up your manufacturer’s handbook – yes that thing you keep shoved in the glove compartment for guidance.
 And don’t forget your spare tire!